 In conjunction with Jeanine Oleson’s exhibition “Hear, Here” (April 23–July 6), guest music curator Cori Ellison (Dramaturg at Glyndebourne Festival Opera and previously at New York City Opera, 1997–2010) has organized a series of musical events exploring the possibilities of the operatic voice by placing it in nontraditional contexts.

-The series kicks off with The Rocky Horror Opera Show (March 7), in which a quartet of opera singers performs operatic standards to live accompaniment while an audience of die-hard opera fans and general public are encouraged to dress up, sing along, dance, or do whatever they’re moved to do, but normally restricted from doing.
-The series continues with an evening featuring Joseph Keckler (April 25).
-Known for taking mundane lived experiences and transposing them into an operatic medium, Keckler’s program features selections of new work, including fragments from a work-in-progress in which he playfully skewers televised singing competitions.
-Next up, soprano Kristin Norderval (May 2) presents a selection of works for voice and laptop (with a focus on live vocal sampling and real-time audio processing) alongside several works utilizing sounds recorded from discarded and decaying pianos.
+The VOICE series kicked off with The Rocky Horror Opera Show (March 7), in which a quartet of opera singers performed operatic standards to live accompaniment while an audience of die-hard opera fans and general public were encouraged to dress up, sing along, dance, or do whatever they were moved to do, but normally restricted from doing.
+Documentation from this event is presented as part of a two-channel installation in Jeanine Oleson’s exhibition “Hear, Here” (April 23–July 6).
+The series also included concerts by Joseph Keckler (April 25) and Kristin Norderval (May 2).